 Asking employees to be present for video conferences and allowing small talk is another way to build remote employee engagement and cultivate a sense of community.

-Sometimes, it can be easy to forget about how far you’ve come.
+Sometimes, forgetting how far you’ve come can be easy.
 Celebrating milestones and success along the way is often overlooked, yet a necessary step to improve company culture.

 Even though remote employees aren’t present in the shared workspace, remember to celebrate personal milestones such as birthdays, anniversaries, and other life events to help them feel valued and appreciated.